 How to Care for Hands when You Suffer from Calluses

-- While you take shower every day, do this- towards the end of your shower, when your hands have had enough of water and soap and they are softer, use a pumice stone or a sand paper to gently rub the calluses on hands.
+- While you take shower every day, do this- towards the end of your shower, when your hands have had enough of water and soap and they are softer, use a pumice stone or a sandpaper to gently rub the calluses on hands.

 - Then end your shower that means you wash off your hands too.

-- After shower, while moisturizing your body, pay special attention towards your hands.
+- After a shower, while moisturizing your body, pay special attention towards your hands.
 Moisturize it with some oil like olive oil, coconut oil or almond oil.

 - If oil seems to be too much a burden while working afterwards, use something that won’t feel oily but will still moisturize your hands perfectly.
 You can use a mixed solution made with glycerine and rose water.
 Glycerine is an excellent emollient that keeps your skin soft for hours together.

-- Make it a routine to give special manicure to your hands weekly.
+- Make it a routine to give a special manicure to your hands weekly.
 For this, soak your hands in warm water mixed with salt, soap and some essential oil like lemon oil, peppermint oil or wheat germ oil.
 Soak hands for about 20-30 minutes and then scrub it with something like a sugar scrub focusing on calluses.
 After that, wash your hands and moisturize it properly.

 - Whenever you work with some tool, use gloves to protect your hands against calluses.
-Ensure that gloves have perfect fit because like tight or loose shoes, a tight or loose gloves can also lead to rubbing and friction and may cause callus on.
+Ensure that gloves have a perfect fit because like tight or loose shoes, tight or loose gloves can also lead to rubbing and friction and may cause callus on.